October Health – 2025 Report

 Physical Health Issues

-- Increased risk of chronic conditions (e.g., heart disease, diabetes)
+- Increased risk of chronic conditions such as diabetes, heart disease, and obesity.

 -